o2r-project/api/docs/compendium/substitute.md

 # Substitution

 Substitution is the combination of an base compendium, "base" for short, and an overlay compendium, or "overlay".
-A user can choose files from the overlay that will replace files of the base or will be uniquely added.
+A user can choose files from the overlay to replace files of the base, or upload new files.

 ## Create substitution